 Based on My True Stories, I’ll Let You Decide

-While surfing Twitter recently, I noticed another long debate about the difference between passive and active investment management.
+While surfing Twitter one weekend, I noticed another long debate about the difference between passive and active investment management.

 When the debate turned to the meaning and use of the words “active” and “passive”, I chimed in by sharing a brief tale of time I spent at a firm that had two different investment management divisions on two different floors.

 These two divisions had very different internal cultures as well as different approaches to investing – approaches that today are called passive and active.

 I’m not a great Tweeter and a few people asked me tell this story in a little more detail, so here goes.